 A shoulder arthroscopy is a surgical keyhole procedure used to inspect, diagnose and treat ailments of the shoulder joint.
-The surgeon will make tiny incisions into the skin in order to insert a thin telescope (arthroscope) which features a miniature camera lens and light to magnify and illuminate inside the joint.
+The surgeon makes tiny incisions into the skin in order to insert a thin telescope (arthroscope), which features a miniature camera lens and light to magnify and illuminate inside the joint.

-Although joint injuries and disease can be generally diagnosed through medical history, physical examination, tests and/or x-rays, an arthroscopy can provide a direct and in-depth analysis and view of the affected area.
+Although joint injuries and disease can generally be diagnosed through medical history, physical examination, tests and/or x-rays, an arthroscopy can provide a direct and in-depth analysis and view of the affected area and enables treatment.
 The arthroscope lens enables surgeons to see more of the joint than possible with a standard, open surgical operation.

 Arthroscopy can diagnose and treat a number of conditions that cause damage to bones, cartilage, ligaments, muscles and shoulder tendons.
 Some of the diseases include: